corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/network/network-reqs.md

 * **minimumPlatformVersion**:
 The minimum platform version that the nodes must be running.
 Any node which is below this will not start.

+{{< note >}}
+You can set the minimumPlatformVersion network parameter to a value that is as high as the Corda Platform version of the nodes we  allow to run on a network.
+For example, we can set minimumPlatformVersion to 5 to allow only Corda 4.3+ nodes (= Corda Platform version 5+) to run on a network.
+{{< /note >}}

 * **notaries**:
 List of identity and validation type (either validating or non-validating) of the notaries which are permitted in the compatibility zone.